 There are thousands of options available today for you to pick up a course in cybersecurity.
 But be wise while choosing the right course.
 Invest time to do due diligence and check for recommendations, accreditations, placement history, and training modules.

 You can also check out platforms like upGrad that offer a myriad course in Data Science, Machine Learning, Artificial Intelligence, and IT and Software. upGrad has successfully secured affiliations with Indian universities like IIIT Bangalore and IIT Madras and tied up with premier universities overseas like Liverpool John Moores University.

 This increases the weightage of your degree or diploma and opens doors to hands-on mentoring from experts, live classes with Q&A sessions, most advanced and research-based curriculum, and meticulously curated course modules and materials.

 Gone are the days when only traditional learning institutions could offer the necessary skills and certifications.
 With such a wide scope of cybersecurity in front of you and such interactive, state-of-the-art learning modules from platforms like upGrad, your big career in cybersecurity is no longer a distant dream.

 With a significantly soaring demand for cybersecurity professionals coupled with the lucrative salaries they offer, a cybersecurity career is becoming one of the most sought-after career options now.
-If you want to pursue this profession, upGrad and IIIT-B can help you with a PG Diploma in Software Development Specialization in Cyber Security.
+If you want to pursue this profession, upGrad and IIIT-B can help you with a Executive PG Programme in Software Development – Specialisation in Cyber Security.
 The course offers specialization in application security, cryptography, data secrecy, and network security.